Martin Serial Number Lookup and Guide

 The Identity: A post-war transition period away from Adirondack where tops often don’t perfectly fit into the Sitka or Adirondack categories.

-The Value: Highly prized because these tops often possess the tonal power of Adirondack with the visual consistency of premium Sitka.
+The Value: Sought after because these tops often have the tonal power of Adirondack with the visual consistency of premium Sitka.

 Brazilian Rosewood (Pre-1969 Gold Standard)